-In conjunction with the Title IX Coordinator, the Office of Student Services and Student Engagement is responsible for the creation and delivery of educational programs designed to prevent dating violence, domestic violence, sexual assault, and stalking.
-The Office of Student Services and Student Engagement administers and manages both primary and ongoing prevention efforts.
+In conjunction with the Title IX Coordinator, SSSE is responsible for the creation and delivery of educational programs designed to prevent dating violence, domestic violence, sexual assault, and stalking.
+SSSE administers and manages both primary and ongoing prevention efforts.
 These efforts are primarily administered by assigning all students mandatory training using the Everfi system.
 The office collaborates with campus departments and community resources to ensure population-specific relevance and awareness.